jrlarsen/GetProgramming/Chapter 03 - Objects/chapter3.md

  * Using dot notation to access property values
  */

+var book;

-var player1 = {
+book = {
-  name : "Kandra",
-	location : "The Old Library",
+  title     : "The Hobbit",
+	author    : "J. R. R. Tolkien",
-	health : 50
+	published : 1937
 };

-console.log(player1.name);
-console.log(player1.location);
+console.log(book.title);
+console.log(book.author);

 /* Further Adventures
  *
- * 1) Log the health property to the console.
+ * 1) Log the published property to the console.
  *
- * 2) Add a second player.
+ * 2) Add a second book.
  *
- * 3) Log their details to the console.
+ * 3) Log its details to the console.
  *
- * 4) In the console tab, click just after the blue arrow.
+ * 4) In the console tab, at the prompt,
- *    Type in player1.name and press Enter.
+ *    type in book.title and press Enter.
  *    Once the program is run, object properties
  *    are available interactively via the console.
  *